 It is tamed with Ankylosaurus kibble and can be knocked out quite easily using tranq arrows.
 Just ensure you are in a safe spot, as they can quickly overwhelm you in the wild if you are not careful.

 Many players prefer the Megalodon over the Ichthyosaurus, as the former is much more formidable in the water.
 However, we have decided to be different and have gone for the latter due to its remarkable speed.

 The Ichthyosaurus is exceptionally fast in the water, allowing it to escape most underwater predators unscathed.
 It can also take you to the bottom of the ocean and back in seconds, meaning it is a superb pearl farmer.

 If all that wasn’t good enough, you can also tame it.
 Put some Dodo kibble in the last slot on your hot bar and feed it from there.
 You should have one tamed in no time at all.

 The last creature we will recommend is the Beelzebufo – a large amphibian native to the swamp biome.
 This animal is useful as a taming mount due to its ability to torpor prey and as a means of transport because of its hopping skill.

 It is also one of the best animals at farming the large quantities of cementing paste and chitin necessary to upgrade your base to metal.
 It is handy to have around.

-While taming you will want to target the beelzebufo from a distance.
+While taming, you will want to target the Beelzebufo from a distance.
 Try to find a rock to get some height, then pummel it with tranq arrows until it passes out.
-Feed it either pulmonoscorpius kibble or raw mutton and you should be able to tame it relatively quickly.
+Feed it either Pulmonoscorpius kibble or raw mutton; you should be able to tame it relatively quickly.
 Good luck!